The four main components of RAISE Manchester: Connecting Communities are:

 - A new pedestrian bridge over Granite Street to connect Commercial and South Commercial streets.

-- A new roadway called “South Commercial Street Extension” and multimodal bridge over the CSX railroad tracks behind the Northeast Delta Dental Stadium to improve the connection between the east and west sides of the tracks, alleviate traffic congestion on Granite Street during peak times and provide alternative access to Elm Street.
-This will also include a bike and pedestrian path on the bridge.
+- A new roadway called “South Commercial Street Extension” and multimodal bridge over the CSX railroad tracks behind the Delta Dental Stadium to improve the connection between the east and west sides of the tracks, alleviate traffic congestion on Granite Street during peak times and provide alternative access to Elm Street.
+This will also include a shared-use path for cyclists and pedestrians.

 - A “peanut roundabout” at the South Willow Street and Queen City Avenue intersection, replacing a signalized intersection, to improve mobility and safety at this location.